GENERAL PURPOSE

 - Excellent communication, presentation, and interpersonal skills.

-- Computer literacy including MS Office products: Word, Excel, Outlook, Power Point.
+- Computer literacy, including MS Office products: Word, Excel, Outlook, PowerPoint.

 - Exceptional time-management, planning, and administrative skills.

-- Demonstrate high level of diplomacy, sound judgment, and discretion when dealing with clients and other department staff.
+- Demonstrate a high level of diplomacy, sound judgment, and discretion when dealing with clients and other department staff.

 - High degree of energy, self-motivation, and flexibility with schedule.